JanPokerface/rtfd/README.md

 # rtfd

-Learnt to make a doc
+Learn to make a doc and interconnect to the [read the docs](https://readthedocs.org/).